siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 observed reconfiguration as flow.

 To describe energy flow is to describe its continuous redistribution within itself.
-A common name for this directed redistribution is *current*.
 Because redistribution has both amount and direction, we write it as a vector field

 $$
-\mathbf{J}(\mathbf{r};1,2).
+\mathbf{S}(\mathbf{r};1,2).
 $$

-Current relates one registered distribution to another.
+The flow field relates one registered distribution to another.

 The energy field $u$ tells us how much energy is present.
-The current
+The flow
-$\mathbf{J}$ tells us the way one distribution reconfigures into another.
+$\mathbf{S}$ tells us the way one distribution reconfigures into another.